PostHog/posthog.com/contents/blog/posthog-alternatives.md

 As an all-in-one platform, PostHog replaces _a lot_ of legacy tools.
 PostHog is great if you:

 1. Need quantitative _and_ qualitative insights into user behavior
-2. Want granular control over rolling out new features, feature kill switches, and feature gating
+2. Want easy control over new features roll outs, kill switches, and feature gating
 3. Desire one integrated tool over a complex stack of discrete solutions

 This guide is an overview of some popular alternatives to PostHog, how they compare, and [why people choose PostHog](#why-people-choose-posthog).